Fedihosting-Foundation-Forks/fep/fep/5a4f/fep-5a4f.md

 The algorithm will return a shortened version of the same `fd:Vote` object, only with an `@id` and a `result`.
 Alternatively, the algorithm may return an HTTP error code with an empty body.

+Algorithms MUST return the same results for the same data.

 ### Discovering Algorithms